 Lighten The Load Of Dispatch

 Historically, dispatch was responsible for on-time delivery and keeping tabs on truck whereabouts through periodic check-ins.
-With the proliferation of cell phones, especially smart phones, the trucker is now able to provide up-to-the-minute updates on whereabout, delivery time estimate, and any special dock requirements to both dispatch and receiver, reducing the duplicate effort and promoting a more real-time delivery experience.
+With the proliferation of cell phones, especially smart phones and unlimited data plans, the trucker is now able to provide up-to-the-minute updates on whereabout, delivery time estimate, and any special dock requirements to both dispatch and receiver, reducing the duplicate effort and promoting a more real-time delivery experience.
+Furthermore, the increase in custom and platform-based apps have made delivery estimates and load updates nearly automatic, with minimal input from the operator.

 Especially convenient for regional delivery outfits, cellular connections onboard have enabled real-time delivery confirmations, instilling trust and ensuring inventory and merchandise are retrieved in a timely fashion.
-Fleet management software can also track these confirmations to analyze delivery flow rate, look for losses in productivity, and adjust future routes to provide more efficient service in the future.
+This capability is no longer reserved for the large logistics or final-mile delivery providers, but platforms such as Circuit and GoShare increase the efficiency of non-driving tasks in the cab for independents, and fleet management software for larger operators can also track these confirmations to analyze delivery flow rate, look for losses in productivity, and adjust future routes to provide more efficient service in the future.

 Communication On The Open Road